-Academic Transcripts – An official copy of transcripts from each college and university that you have attended must be submitted for evaluation.
+Academic transcripts – an official copy of transcripts from each college and university attended must be submitted for evaluation.
 International transcript analysis is the responsibility of the applicant and will take additional time to complete the process.
 International students: please see additional notes at the end of this page.

-Personal Statement – Applicants share why he or she has chosen occupational therapy as a career and how a degree in OT will support his/her personal and professional goals.
+Personal statement – applicants will write why occupational therapy was chosen as a career and how a degree in OT will support his/her personal and professional goals.
 Students are encouraged to explain how personal, professional and educational background/experience has prepared them for this career decision and a future in occupational therapy.
 This is your opportunity to present yourself to the selection committee!

-Letters of Recommendation – Three letters of recommendation must be obtained from a profession, advisor, supervisor, pastor, coach or other adult contact that can attest to the applicant’s potential success in the MOT program and future contributions to the occupational therapy profession.
-At least one recommendation must be an academic reference.
+Letters of recommendation – three letters of recommendation must be obtained from a professional, advisor, supervisor, pastor, coach or other adult contact that can attest to the applicant’s potential success in the program and future contributions to the occupational therapy profession.
+At least one recommendation must be from an academic reference.